Mike Tucker (The Archers): Creation and casting

 Actor Gareth Armstrong originated the role of Mike.
 He would later go on to play a postman, a Bishop and Sean Myerson, the first openly gay character.
 Of this, he commented "I use a different voice from when I played Mike Tucker in case there are sharp-eared listeners with long memories."
 Alexander Wilson also played the role.

 In 1973, the producer of The Archers at the time, Tony Shryane, called Terry Molloy to audition for the role of Mike.
 Molloy was aware that the role had already been cast, and that the actor left after one episode to join The Rep. The role of Mike was initially only to last for five weeks.
 Molloy started the following day, as the voices matched perfectly, he remembers.
 "There were very few cast then – about 23 in total," Molloy recalls.
 "My first real experience of the effect Ambridge has on the country was in touring a play.
 This lovely little old lady came up to me and said 'you play Mike Tucker in The Archers, don't you?'.
 I said 'Yes I do' and suddenly got whacked round the head with her handbag.
 She raged at me about Mike being such a toe rag."

 Development

 Early years

 In his fictional backstory, Mike Tucker was born on 1 December 1949.
 He arrived in Ambridge in 1973, taking over the herd at Brookfield for Ambridge Farmers.
 A young socialist, Mike got up the nose of local magistrate Phil Archer.
 The character brought his wife, Betty (Pamela Craig), to town too and the pair become a formidable force in Ambridge.
 "He was quite a lad at the time, a bit of a socialist, and got up Phil Archer's nose," Molloy remembers.
 "Mike didn't suffer fools gladly and generally only opened his mouth to change feet.
 A bit of a moaner, he went off and got his own tenancy from Haydn Evans, taking on Willow Farm."
-Mike and Betty left town in 1977.
+Mike and Betty left the village in 1977.